 HMIS Lead Agency and Administrator: The FMCoC shall designate a single HMIS for the FMCoC and an eligible applicant to serve as the CoC's HMIS Lead Agency.
-The HMIS Lead Agency selection process will mirror the Collaborative Applicant selection process described above.
-When possible, the Collaborative Applicant and HMIS Lead Agency should be designated to the same entity.
+The FMCoC designates the

-The FMCoC designates the Housing Authority of the City of Fresno (the "FHA" or the "HMIS Lead Agency") as the HMIS Lead Agency and Administer for the CoC's HMIS.
+Housing Authority of the City of Fresno (the "FHA" or the "HMIS Lead Agency") as the HMIS Lead Agency and Administer for the CoC's HMIS.

-The FMCoC may choose to designate an alternative administrative entity for a specific grant program for a specific grant year by CoC Board majority vote.
+The FMCoC may choose to designate an alternative administrative entity for a specific grant program for a specific grant year by formal General Membership majority vote.
 However, if no such vote is taken, then the administrative entity for any homeless grant program that would normally be administered by the CoC is designated in advance as the County of Fresno.
 No specific vote is needed to authorize the County of Fresno to serve as an administrative entity for any grant of funding for homeless housing and/or services; all such grants within the FMCoC are presumed to be delegated to the County of Fresno unless and until the FMCoC explicitly specifies otherwise.